metio/terraform-provider-k8s/docs/data-sources/kuma_io_container_patch_v1alpha1_manifest.md

 Optional:

 - `from` (String) From is a jsonpatch from string, used by move and copy operations.
-- `value` (String) Value must be a string representing a valid json object used by replace and add operations.
+- `value` (String) Value must be a string representing a valid json object usedby replace and add operations.
 String has to be escaped with ' to be valid a json object.

 <a id="nestedatt--spec--sidecar_patch"></a>